sheepy928/mat-data/CONTRIBUTING.md

 1. File format (must be valid JSON or YAML)
 2. All required fields are present and non-empty
-3. URLs are properly formatted (must start with http:// or https://)
+3. URLs are properly formatted
 4. At least one claim with instructions is provided
 5. Username format is valid
 6. Code repository URL is provided